TsarSPb/devops-school-git/Homework05_K8s/task_3/readme.md

 >   Warning  FailedScheduling  41s (x10 over 9m58s)  default-scheduler  0/1 nodes are available: 1 pod has unbound immediate PersistentVolumeClaims.
 ```

-Apparently, after adding `storageClassName: ""` to the manifest, and manually adding a new `PersistentVolume` (pv-ss.yaml) the issue was resolved.
+~~Apparently, after adding `storageClassName: ""` to the manifest, and manually adding a new `PersistentVolume` (pv-ss.yaml) the issue was resolved.
-Not sure if it's my local issue or syntax change in newer K8s versions.
+Not sure if it's my local issue or syntax change in newer K8s versions.~~
+Shouldn't do it.
+Setting `storageClassName: ""` disables dynamic provisioning for the PVC.

+> You already have a PersistentVolume along with the corresponding storage medium provisioned
+> and want to use that (without referring to a custom Storage Class or the default one)
+> In this case, just set storageClass to an empty string ("") in the PersistentVolumeClaim.
+> This will suppress dynamic provisioning!

 ```
   volumeClaimTemplates:
   - metadata: